Frequently Asked Questions (FAQ)

 21. What is Admin Day?

-Admin Day is a day organised for all P1 parents / guardians to complete administration tasks and purchase books and school uniforms.
+Admin Day is a day organised for all P1 parents/guardians to complete administrative tasks and purchase books and school uniforms.

 Application for MOE FAS opens on P1 Admin Day (October).
 Approval and collection of school books and uniforms will be tentatively in November.